Older Albert Gumble Portrait

 No doubt, therefore, Mr. Gumble will have no hard feelings toward the writer when his royalty check falls due, and in any case it becomes a pleasure to congratulate Jerome H. Remick upon securing as great a "popular" success as any in the history of the wonderful house, which, all said and done, is second to none in its own particular sphere.

 The 1910 census showed Albert living in Manhattan with his mother Rachel and sister Lillian, listed as a composer and music publisher, indicating he had acquired some level of responsibility in the Remick fold.
-By now he had assumed some notoriety among his peers as well as he was teamed up with a number of talented lyricists and composers, with himself in either role, to turn out a fair amount of songs that started getting noticed by the buying public and performers.the wedding of the sunshine and the rose cover In addition to Bryan this included such notables as the great ballad writer Arthur J. Lamb, the ever popular A. Seymour Brown, and even the team of Edward Madden and fellow composer Percy Wenrich.
+By now he had assumed some notoriety among his peers as well as he was teamed up with a number of talented lyricists and composers, with himself in either role, to turn out a fair number of songs that started getting noticed by the buying public and performers.the wedding of the sunshine and the rose cover In addition to Bryan this included such notables as the great ballad writer Arthur J. Lamb, the ever-popular A. Seymour Brown, and even the team of Edward Madden and fellow composer Percy Wenrich.
 Even on his own Gumble fared well, producing The Georgia Rag and Chanticleer Rag in 1910, both of which were also made into songs by year's end.

 In 1911 Gumble and Wenrich brought out a tongue-twisting hit that was both a rag and a song in one, the still-popular Red Rose Rag, a somewhat rare three-section song that was also a popular instrumental.
 There were fewer memorable hits in 1913, but Albert scored again in 1914 with a song based on the book Rebecca of Sunnybrook Farm.
 His touch was felt on many other songs in his role as an arranger for other prominent composers, including Gus Kahn, Bud G. De Sylva, Jack Yellen, George Whiting, Benjamin Hapgood Burt and Black and White Rag composer George Botsford.
 Also in 1914, Albert Gumble became a charter member of ASCAP.
-The 1915 census shows him residing with his mother and brother Walter in Manhattan, listed as a music publisher.
+The 1915 New York census showed him residing with his mother and brother Walter in Manhattan, listed as a music publisher.
 Walter, who had gone into advertising, would die in 1922 at age 38.

-In mid-1910s, Gumble did a little bit of work arranging and cutting piano rolls for the Ampico Rythmodick line and the short-lived A.P.C.
+In the mid-1910s, Gumble did a little bit of work arranging and cutting piano rolls for the Ampico Rythmodik line and the short-lived A.P.C.
 Company.
 Most of them were duet performances on the Aeolian and Duo-Art labels, including a series performed with George Botsford.
 There was a steady stream of fairly good musical entries from the house of Remick over the next several years with Albert as either lyricist or composer, including the occasional solo piano work, such as Red Fox Trot in 1917, and several patriotic numbers that same year.
 In his role as a pianist and singer, Albert entertained as debarkation centers for the soldiers going off to France, although he did not serve during World War One.

 On June 22, 1915, Albert was married to Florence Loraine Simmons.
 Their first son, Albert Gumble Jr., a real roustabout at nine-and-a-half pounds, was born on August 18, 1917.
-On his 1918 draft record, Gumble lists his employer as Jerome Remick and his position as composer.
-The same is true in 1920 when he considers himself more as a composer of music than any other position that he may have held with the publisher.
+On his 1918 draft record, Gumble listed his employer as Jerome Remick and his position as composer.
+The same is true in 1920 when he considered himself more as a composer of music than any other position that he may have held with the publisher.
 However, by that time he had left the Remick fold.
 Late in 1919 Albert and his attorney, Abner Greenberg, incorporated a phonograph jobbing business, which was responsible for assembling and distributing phonographs customized for retailers who included them in their stores for extra sales.

 Even though Gumble was no longer employed by Remick, he continued to write for them and send them new material.